Building Real-Time Chat with Go and WebSockets

 the hub that holds it all together

-so i built a real-time chat app in Go called Chattorum. the idea was pretty standard — users join chat rooms, send messages, see messages from everyone else in real time. but the implementation taught me a lot about how Go's concurrency model maps perfectly onto the WebSocket problem.
+Chattorum is a real-time chat app in Go. users join chat rooms, send messages, see messages from everyone else in real time. building it taught me how Go's concurrency model maps onto the WebSocket problem.

-the core of the whole thing is what i call the hub pattern. there's a single goroutine running in the background that manages every active WebSocket connection. clients register, unregister, and broadcast messages — all through channels. no mutexes, no locks, just channels doing what channels do best.
+the core is what i call the hub pattern. a single goroutine runs in the background and manages every active WebSocket connection. clients register, unregister, and broadcast messages through channels. no mutexes, no locks.

 type Hub struct {